Loading...

 Devereux was incredibly ambitious.

-He flattered the queen by flirting with her constantly, but he had a hostile relationship with another of Elizabeth's chief advisors, and that happened to be William Cecil's son, Robert, so Robert Cecil.
+He flattered the Queen by flirting with her constantly, but he had a hostile relationship with another of Elizabeth's chief advisors, and that happened to be William Cecil's son, Robert.

 Both of these men had their supporters, which caused factionalism in Elizabeth's court.

-This reduced the quality of the advice that Elizabeth was given, because rather than suggesting something for the good of the country, a voice was now being given to Elizabeth which resigned to make the other group in court look bad.
+This reduced the quality of the advice that Elizabeth was given, because rather than suggesting something for the good of the country, a voice was now being given to Elizabeth which was designed to make the other group in court look bad.

 The factionalism caused a major problem in the 1590s during the outbreak of Tyrone's Rebellion.

-So Tyrone's Rebellion, which was also known as the Nine Years' War, was a major rebellion in Ireland.
+So Tyrone's Rebellion, which is also known as the Nine Years War, was a major rebellion in Ireland.

 The rest of Ireland was controlled by regional lords and they sometimes agreed to follow English commands and sometimes they didn't.